mropert/mropert.github.io/_posts/2017-10-19-simplifying_build-part1.md

 portion of them has been migrated, the situation would not improve for day to day C++ dev.

-I'm not saying we're doomed to write CMakeLists.txt for the rest of our lives, but any serious solution would have to offer some degree of compatiblity with existing code so that we could get results quick.
+I'm not saying we're doomed to write CMakeLists.txt for the rest of our lives, but any serious solution would have to offer some degree of compatibility with existing code so that we could get results quick.
 If you put rewriting the full build of Boost (or any similar popular library) to a new and almost unused (yet) build system on the critical path, you're not going to make any progress.